webjestic/ks-bisect/README.md

 You should be able to find the commit hash tag in less than 5 bisect moves.

 Your other option might be to checkout every commit yourself until you finally find it.
+This may not be so bad for this example exercise, but would be horrible if you had to compule and execute tests in a simulator.

 ## Introduction